 The store pictured was actually a recreation, not a restoration as stated in the guidebook.
 (CD #47 Set 210 #5)

 For some reason there is a legend that rubbing Lincoln's nose will bring good luck.
-Over the years so many visitors have joined in that the patina was rubbed away.(CD #47 Set 210 #4)
+So many visitors joined in that the patina was rubbed away.(CD #47 Set 210 #4)

-Long lines were the norm for this popular pavilion.
+Long lines were the norm for this very popular pavilion.
 The Disney figure of Lincoln amazed audiences, with many skeptical guests convinced it was a live actor on stage and not a mechanical man.
 (CD #25 Set 137 #13)